trinodb/trino.io/_posts/2019-06-03-redundant-order-by.md

 FROM nation
 ```

-In order to ease the transition, the new behavior can be turned off globally via the `optimizer.remove-redundant-sort`
+In order to ease the transition, the new behavior can be turned off globally via the `optimizer.skip-redundant-sort`
-configuration option or on a per-session basis via the `remove_redundant_sort` session property.
+configuration option or on a per-session basis via the `skip_redundant_sort` session property.
 These options will be removed in a future version.

 Additionally, any time Presto detects a redundant `ORDER BY` clause, it will warn users about it: